notiz-dev/notiz/content/blog/media-observable.md

 </div>

-## Media queries with RxJS
+## Media Queries with RxJS

 As an Angular developer, I make heavy use of [RxJS](https://rxjs.dev/) in my applications.
-To neatly integrate media queries in my workflow I came up with the media Observable.
+To neatly integrate Media Queries in my workflow I came up with the media Observable.

 <div shortcode="code" tabs="media.ts">